stefvhuynh/vim_config/README.md

 ,t       Create a new tab
-,z       Change an html one-liner to three lines (open tag - body - close tag) ,Z       Change an html three-liner to one line (open tag - body - close tag) ,o       Change a single line hash to multiple lines ,O       Change a multiple line hash to one line
+,z       Change an html one-liner to three lines (open tag - body - close tag) ,Z       Change an html three-liner to one line (open tag - body - close tag)
 \        Open NERDTree
 ,/       Toggle comments
 ,"       Surround WORD with ""